 Are both legally valid?

 Yes.
 In South Africa, the Electronic Communications and Transactions Act (ECTA) recognises both e-signatures and digital signatures as legally valid.
-For South African businesses specifically, we cover this in depth in is digital signing legal in South Africa.
-The same goes for most countries: the EU has eIDAS, the US has ESIGN and UETA, and similar laws exist across the globe.
+We cover this in depth for South African businesses in is digital signing legal in South Africa.
+Most countries are similar.
+The EU has eIDAS, the US has ESIGN and UETA, and comparable laws exist around the globe.

-What matters for legal validity isn't whether you used cryptographic technology.
-It's whether there's clear evidence of:
+Legal validity doesn't hinge on whether you used cryptographic technology.
+It's about whether there's clear evidence of:

 - ✓Who signed the document